jmrichardson/tuneta/README.md

 * Given financial prices (OHLCV) and return (X and y respectively), optimize technical indicator parameters to maximize the correlation to return.
 Multiple ranges can be defined to target specific periods of time
 * Select the top X optimized indicators with most correlation to return and select X with the least correlation to each other with the goal of improving downstream ML models with uncorrelated features
-* Persists state to create identical indicators on multiple datasets (train/test)
+* Persists state to create identical indicators on multiple datasets (train/test).
 * Parallel processing

+### Overview

+"A picture is worth a thousand words"

 ### Install